deeebeee3/streams2019/README.md

 Instead of:
 * const { NodeMediaServer } = require('node-media-server');

 we need to change the import to this:

 * const NodeMediaServer = require('node-media-server');

 #Install OBS

 Installed OBS
+OBS
+- create a scene
+- add sources - display screen / audio built in mic
+- click settings - then the stream tab and set the following options:
+  Service: Custom...
+  Server: rtmp://localhost/live
+  Stream Key: The id of whatever stream you have clicked in the Stream app (eg. 1)

 #FLV.js